 Clinch rivet studs

-A clinch rivet stud (CNB from German word Clinchnietbolzen) is fixed to the base metal sheet, typically by cold forming, see Figure 17.
+A clinch rivet stud is fixed to the base metal sheet, typically by cold forming, see Figure 17.
 This connection method does not need additional components.
 Special tools are used to plastically form a mechanical interlock between the pin and the sheet.

 One or more panels, typically of different material, are attached to the stud and fastened using a counterpart (a coarse nut, or a Tucker plastic nut).